Your company and the law

 - pay the annual review fee within two months after the review date

-- lodge Form 484 to update your company’s details if they change during the year, within 28 days after the change, and
+- lodge a Change to company details to update your company’s details if they change during the year, within 28 days after the change, and

-- lodge Form 484 (if required) to update your company’s details, within 28 days after your annual statement’s issue date.
+- lodge a Change to company details (if required) to update your company’s details, within 28 days after your annual statement’s issue date.

 For more information, see Information Sheet 3 Annual statements and late fees (INFO 3).